gbourniq/django-on-aws/README.md

 make env
 conda activate django-on-aws
 ```
-> Note: the environment can then be updated using the `make env-udpate` command when poetry packages are modified.
+> The environment can later be updated with `make env-udpate`, when poetry packages are modified.

 A [pre-commit](https://pypi.org/project/pre-commit/) package is used to manage git-hooks.
 The hooks are defined in `.pre-commit-config.yaml`, and will automatically format the code with `autoflake`, `isort` and `black`, and run code analysis and testing with `pylint` and `pytest`, on each commit.
 To set them up, run:
 ```bash